 single poet or five excerpts from a poems within a single anthology.

-- No more than five images from one artist or photographer
+- No more than three images from one source.

 - Motion media: